machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 ### Configuration

-Web search is enabled when `WebSearchTool.type` is configured.
+Web search is enabled automatically during `init(...)` when `WebSearchTool.type` is present in configuration.

 - `WebSearchTool.type`
 - `WebSearchTool.city`